Have you ever looked around at your life, and asked yourself "How the heck did I get here?"

 MEET MY PEOPLE

-Jamie is a proud wife, mother and stepmom who has always been passionate about supporting others in overcoming barriers preventing them from living their best life.
+Jamie is a proud wife, mother and stepmom who has always been passionate about supporting others in living the best life possible.
 With a BA (Hons) in Psychology and a diploma in Social Services, prior to taking time off to welcome her daughter into the world, Jamie enjoyed her career in Child Protection.

 Upon becoming a stepmom, she was disappointed at the lack of positive, solution-focused support for stepmoms.
-This motivated Jamie to start her own method of supporting stepmoms, her blog, The Poptart Diaries.
+This motivated Jamie to start her own method of supporting stepmoms, her blog, formerly known as The Poptart Dairies.
 On her blog, Jamie talks candidly about her life as a stepmom.
 The Poptart Diaries has reached stepmoms internationally and has been featured on popular blogging websites including The Huffington Post Divorce, About.com, Mum.info and the Motherish.

 In May 2014, Jamie launched her Stepfamily Support & Coaching Business.
-As a Certified Life Coach, with an additional certification in Stepfamily Coaching, Jamie is passionate about providing stepmoms with real life, solution-focused support to help them thrive in their step-parenting role.
+As a Certified Life Coach specialization in Stepfamily Dynamics, Jamie provides fellow stepmoms with support via one-on-one coaching and her E-Course The KICK-ASS Stepmom Project.